The Difference Between Cooking for Pleasure or As A Career

 Although most of the top culinary institutions and trade schools gear their curriculum toward students who desire to make a career out of cooking, the end goal doesn’t have to be a job in a restaurant or hotel.

-In fact, growing numbers of students at professional-level culinary courses don’t ever intend to trade their new knowledge for a paycheck; they simply want the skills and expertise to make better food right at home.
+Growing numbers of students at professional-level culinary courses don’t ever intend to trade their new knowledge for a paycheck; they want the skills and expertise to make better food right at home.

-The reasons more and more students are choosing this path has largely to do with our increased interest in the culinary world as a whole.
-From top-rated cooking shows on the Food Network as well as network television to a greater variety of cuisines and five-star restaurants in even the smallest cities, being a “foodie” in today’s world is almost considered a badge of honor.
+More and more students are choosing this path primarily because of our increased interest in the culinary world.
+From top-rated cooking shows on the Food Network and network television to a greater variety of cuisines and five-star restaurants in even the smallest cities, being a “foodie” in today’s world is almost considered a badge of honor.

 Is Culinary School Worth the Costs?